shivamanandrj9/Java/Design-Pattern/src/creational/Readme.md

 1) This design pattern focuses on how objects are created.
-2) It abstracts the instantiation process meaning it hides the details on how objects are created so that the code using the boject doesn't need to know the exact class or how it's build.
+2) It abstracts the instantiation process meaning it hides the details on how objects are created so that the code using the oject doesn't need to know the exact class or how it's build.

 Example:-